daveh/php-mvc/README.md

 ---

-Signup for the course [here](https://www.udemy.com/php-mvc-from-scratch/?couponCode=githubpa1) on Udemy and understand how this framework is built from scratch, putting it all together step by step.
+Signup for the course [here](https://davehollingworth.net/phpmvcg) and understand how this framework is built from scratch, putting it all together step by step.